 Profile

 I am a creative writer and the College of Arts & Sciences Designated Professor of French & Francophone Literature.
 A native of France, I received a licence de philosophie and a licence de lettres modernes from the Université Bordeaux III, as well as a master’s degree in French Literature from the Sorbonne.
 I am also a graduate in literature and philosophy of the École Normale Supérieure (Ulm).
 Following the completion of my Ph.D. at Yale University, I joined the faculty of The Ohio State University in 2015.
 I am the recipient of several fellowships and awards, including the Whiting Fellowship in the Humanities, the Marguerite A. Peyre Prize for outstanding dissertation, and a creative writing fellowship from the National Book Center (France).
-In 2024, I was named Chevalier in the Order of the Palmes Académiques by the French Ministry of Education and in 2026, I will be a Visiting Fellow at the Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge.
+I was made a Knight in the Order of the Academic Palms (France) in 2024 and elected to the Royal Historical Society the following year.
 I am the founding director of the Center of Excellence at Ohio State, which promotes Franco-American relations and the dissemination of French and Francophone culture in the US.
 Within the Center of Excellence, I lead the Jules Verne Writing Residency, a creative writing residency that welcomes French-speaking novelists to Columbus.
-Via French Press, its YouTube literary channel, the Center of Excellence conducts regular interviews with novelists and thinkers who make the headlines in France.
+Via French Press, its literary channel, the Center of Excellence conducts regular interviews with novelists and thinkers who make the headlines in France and collaborates with multiple journalists in France and the US.
 More information on our website:

 https://frenchcoe.osu.edu